 Consider obtaining a degree or certification from a local college in event planning or management course.
 Also work towards becoming a certified special event professional or a certified meeting planner, since many larger business enterprises look for these titles when hiring an event planner.
 When potential clients realize your training, you will know you are a professional.
 Also, you may want to consider taking classes at your local university or community college, such classes as marketing, accounting, and small business will help in your endeavors.

-Certain personal skills will benefit an event planning business.
+Having certain personal skills will benefit your event planning business.
 By possessing verbal and written communications, an event planner will strengthen the bond between the planner and the client.
 Organization skills are a must because planners set objectives for events, which include choosing a date, invitations, preparing a timeline, and budgeting for the event.

 Negotiation skills are needed for purchasing products and for communicating with other business professionals.
 Budget management is a must for maintaining financial success.
 Other skills which would benefit any event planner are creativity, marketing, and public relations.

 Corporate or Social Events

-Decide what kind of party planning do you want to offer, “corporate” or “social”.
+Decide what kind of event planning do you want to offer, “corporate” or “social”.
 Corporate party planning involves planning events for businesses, charities, and not-for-profit organizations.
 These types of parties usually involve fundraisers, receptions, conventions, and holiday parties.
 Social party planning involves weddings, birthdays, anniversaries, and reunions.